Alphabet: Types

 The boundaries between the three types of segmental scripts are not always clear-cut.
 For example, Sorani Kurdish is written in the Arabic script, which, when used for other languages, is an abjad.
 In Kurdish, writing the vowels is mandatory, and whole letters are used, so the script is a true alphabet.
 Other languages may use a Semitic abjad with forced vowel diacritics, effectively making them abugidas.
-On the other hand, the Phagspa script of the Mongol Empire was based closely on the Tibetan abugida, but vowel marks are written after the preceding consonant rather than as diacritic marks.
-Although short a is not written, as in the Indic abugidas, The source of the term "abugida," namely the Ge'ez abugida now used for Amharic and Tigrinya, has assimilated into their consonant modifications.
+On the other hand, the ʼPhags-pa script of the Mongol Empire was based closely on the Tibetan abugida, but vowel marks are written after the preceding consonant rather than as diacritic marks.
+Although short a is not written, as in the Indic abugidas, The source of the term "abugida", namely the Geʽez script now used for Amharic and Tigrinya, has assimilated into their consonant modifications.
 It is no longer systematic and must be learned as a syllabary rather than as a segmental script.
 Even more extreme, the Pahlavi abjad eventually became logographic.

 Thus the primary categorisation of alphabets reflects how they treat vowels.
 For tonal languages, further classification can be based on their treatment of tone.
 Though names do not yet exist to distinguish the various types.
 Some alphabets disregard tone entirely, especially when it does not carry a heavy functional load, as in Somali and many other languages of Africa and the Americas.
 Most commonly, tones are indicated by diacritics, which is how vowels are treated in abugidas, which is the case for Vietnamese (a true alphabet) and Thai (an abugida).
 In Thai, the tone is determined primarily by a consonant, with diacritics for disambiguation.
 In the Pollard script, an abugida, vowels are indicated by diacritics.
 The placing of the diacritic relative to the consonant is modified to indicate the tone.
 More rarely, a script may have separate letters for tones, as is the case for Hmong and Zhuang.
 For many, regardless of whether letters or diacritics get used, the most common tone is not marked, just as the most common vowel is not marked in Indic abugidas.
 In Zhuyin, not only is one of the tones unmarked; but there is a diacritic to indicate a lack of tone, like the virama of Indic.

 Alphabetical order

-Alphabets often come to be associated with a standard ordering of their letters; this is for collation—namely, for listing words and other items in alphabetical order.
+Alphabets often come to be associated with a standard ordering of their letters; this is for collation—namely, for listing words and other items in "alphabetical order."